NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 }
 ```

-> **NOTE:**
-> Setting`sl::DLSSGOptions.mode` to `sl::DLSSGMode::eOff` currently releases all resources.
-Then if you set it back to `sl::DLSSGMode::eOn` - this will allocate resources again, which will result in small (perhaps 200 ms) stutter.
-Currently there is no way to pause the feature without releasing the resources.
-The option to pause the feature without releasing the resources is going to be added in future releases.
+**When to disable DLSS-G**
+- Temporary Events (may retain resources, see below):
+    - A fullscreen game menu is entered
+    - A translucent UI element is overlayed over the majority of the screen (ex: game leaderboard)
+- Persistent Events (must not retain resources):
+    - A user has turned off DLSS-G via a settings menu
+    - A console command has been used to turn off DLSS-G

+#### 6.2 RETAINING RESOURCES WHEN DLSS-G IS OFF
+Setting `sl::DLSSGOptions.mode` to `sl::DLSSGMode::eOff` releases all resources
+allocated by DLSS-G. These resources will be reallocated when the mode is
+changed back to `sl::DLSSGMode::eOn`, which may result in small stutter.

+Applications should use the `sl::DLSSGFlags::eRetainResourcesWhenOff` flag to
+instruct DLSS-G to not release resources when turned off.
+Note that to release
+DLSS-G resources when this flag is set, `slFreeResources()` must be called.
+This
+must be done whenever DLSS-G is explicitly disabled (for example, via a settings
+menu or console command)

+**Note:** DLSS-G will continue to automatically allocate/free resources on
+events like resolution changes.
+The `sl::DLSSGFlags::eRetainResourcesWhenOff`
+flag has no effect on these implicit events.

+#### 6.3 AUTOMATICALLY DISABLING DLSS-G IN MENUS
+If `kBufferTypeUIColorAndAlpha` is provided, DLSS-G can automatically detect
+fullscreen menus and turn off automatically.
+To enable automatic fullscreen menu
+detection, set the `sl::DLSSGFlags::eEnableFullscreenMenuDetection` flag.
+This flag may be changed on a per-frame basis to disable detection on specific
+scenes, for example.

+Since this approach may not detect menus in all cases, it is still preferred to
+disable DLSS-G manually, by setting the mode to `sl::DLSSGMode::eOff`.

+**Note:** when DLSS-G is disabled by fullscreen menu detection, its resources
+will _always_ be retained, regardless of the value of the
+`sl::DLSSGFlags::eRetainResourcesWhenOff` flag

-#### 6.1 HOW TO SETUP A CALLBACK TO RECEIVE API ERRORS (OPTIONAL)
+#### 6.4 HOW TO SETUP A CALLBACK TO RECEIVE API ERRORS (OPTIONAL)

 DLSS-G intercepts `IDXGISwapChain::Present` and when using Vulkan `vkQueuePresentKHR` and `vkAcquireNextImageKHR`calls and executes them asynchronously.
 When calling these methods from the host side SL will return the "last known error" but in order to obtain per call API error you must provide an API error callback.
 Here is how this can be done: